 The amount of Rent Supplement is primarily determined by the amount rent payable on your tenancy and that how much income you are receiving or earning.
 All persons receiving rent supplement are expected to contribute towards their rental costs, the minimum contribution for single persons (receiving a BASI payment) and not subject to an age related reduction on their social welfare payment is €30 per week; similarly, a couple’s expected minimum contribution is €40.

 The maximum amount of rent support provided is based on where you live and your family circumstances - maximum rent limits have been established for a number of administrative areas (mostly set on a county basis) and a number of set family compositions.
-The current rent limits and the relevant administrative areas are available at the following link here.
+The current rent limits and the relevant administrative areas are available here.

 Though the decision on your application will consider the relevant maximum rent limits; under the National Tenancy Sustainment Framework (NTSF), additional financial support can be provided where your rent is above the prevailing maximum rent limit.
 Where your rent is in excess of the relevant rent limit, or your family composition is not set out, contact the officer dealing with your case for advice and support.